Deutsche Bank director calls for bonus caps

-FRANKFURT (Reuters) - Deutsche Bank (DBKGn.DE) should introduce a cap for top salaries, and staff do not need to earn double-digit million euro amounts, Werner Wenning, a member of Deutsche Bank’s supervisory board, told Frankfurter Allgemeine Sonntagszeitung.
+FRANKFURT, Sept 15 (Reuters) - Deutsche Bank should introduce a cap for top salaries, and staff do not need to earn double-digit million euro amounts, Werner Wenning, a member of Deutsche Bank’s supervisory board, told Frankfurter Allgemeine Sonntagszeitung.

 The demands by Wenning, a member of the German bank’s 20-member board of directors, also known as the supervisory board, will add fuel to a debate raging within Germany’s flagship lender about how to change its remuneration policy and remain competitive during an economic downturn.

-“I‘m in favour of caps,” said Wenning, who this week also became supervisory board chairman at Germany’s largest drugmaker Bayer (BAYGn.DE).
+“I‘m in favour of caps,” said Wenning, who this week also became supervisory board chairman at Germany’s largest drugmaker Bayer.

 A radical downsizing of the investment banking industry as a whole means the danger of high-level staff defections had abated, making it easier to pay lower salaries, Wenning told the paper.